rileyjson/Cheetah-Sign/Documentation/Development.md

 After copying the link, open your terminal or IDE and cd into your directory of choice.
 Once in your directory, paste the link to clone the repository.
-If you run into any access errors you can get assistance by reaching out to riley.jamison@bsu.edu.
+If you run into any access errors you can get assistance by reaching out to gabe.chandler@trustasc.com.

 Once you have cloned into the repository, you will see two project folders - Cheetah.Sign.Api (backend) and cheetahsign-webclient (frontend).

 ### Installation Prerequisites

-In order to run the program, you will need the following programs installed:
+In order to run the application, you will need the following programs installed:

-- Install [Docker Desktop](https://www.docker.com/products/docker-desktop/).
-This application lets you build and run your containerized applications.
+- [Docker Desktop](https://www.docker.com/products/docker-desktop/).
+This software lets you build and run your containerized applications.

-- IDE of your choice with the ability to docker compose (When writing this documentation, we opted to use Visual Studio Code with the Docker compose Extension)
+- IDE of your choice (we opted to use Visual Studio Code with the Docker Compose Extension)

 - Front-end: